Meekohi/cvillenomic/README.md

 * Rule 1.
 This is a game is called Cvillenomic
 * Rule 2.
 The rules for Cvillenomic are at https://github.com/Meekohi/cvillenomic
 * Rule 3.
 Actions that do not obey these rules are not part of the game.
+* Rule π​ When a new rule is created, it is assigned a number equal to one more than the number of the highest integer-numbered rule.
 * Rule 4.
 The game is played according to the rules that prevail at the time.
 * Rule 5.
 Any human organism is a person.
 No other entities are persons.
 * Rule 6.
 Any person present in the "Cville" team's #cvillenomic Slack channel is a player.